cpojer/mootools-filemanager/README.md

 ### Issues!
   - there is a bug in SqueezeBox, when opening a preview the second time, caused by mootools, should be fixed with mootools 1.3.1 (SqueezeBox is in the Demos deactivated)
   - sometime "illegal character (Error #2038) mootools-core-1.3.js (line 5015)" when uploading multiple files
-  - sometime "flash is missing" error when starting the filemanager

 How to use
 ----------